Michaela Dowe-Stephenson

 Pro Bono Work

-Beyond her courtroom practice, Michaela is dedicated to providing pro bono legal advice through her work with charities and non-profit organisations, including a domestic abuse community-based initiative.
+Beyond her courtroom practice, Michaela is dedicated to providing pro bono advice through her work with charities and non-profit organisations, including a domestic abuse community-based initiative.

 Education